NYC schools Chancellor David Banks announces he’s retiring amid federal investigations

 The rollout of that program has been bumpy, with some teachers reporting that they have not received sufficient training in adopting new materials, and experts widely agree that such transitions often take years to execute.
 There is scant evidence of the program’s effect on student learning so far.
 Test scores dipped slightly more in districts that began using the new curriculums last year, which officials have characterized as an “implementation dip” as teachers get used to the new materials.

-It remains to be seen whether a new chancellor will prioritize those curriculum overhauls, including a new Algebra I curriculum that is mandated across the city’s high schools.
-Many advocacy groups, including the teacher’s union, have backed them.
+It remains to be seen whether the new chancellor will prioritize those curriculum overhauls, including a new Algebra I curriculum that is mandated across the city’s high schools.
+Many advocacy groups, including the teachers union, have backed them.

-Aside from a separate initiative to expose more students to career opportunities before they graduate high school, a new chancellor will not inherit many existing policy efforts.
+Aside from a separate initiative to expose more students to career opportunities before they graduate high school, the new chancellor will not inherit many existing policy efforts.
 Banks has resisted calls to focus on integrating the city’s schools, which are among the country’s most segregated, and has argued it’s more important to elevate the quality of all campuses.

 Some observers said it was shrewd to focus on a small number of initiatives instead of trying to disrupt the system as a whole given how difficult it is to change a system of its size.
 Still, others contend the administration doesn’t have a clear set of education priorities that match their rhetoric about how schools often fail the most vulnerable students.